-The name Riehen appears for the first time in a document from 1113.
-In the following centuries, the bishops of Basel and St. Gallen and the monasteries of St. Blasien and Wettingen owned estates in the area and the village.
+The name Riehen appears for the first time in a document in 1113.
+The bishop of Basel and St. Gall and the monasteries of St. Blasien and Wettingen owned estates in the area and the village.

 After the invasion of the French revolutionary troops in 1798, the village was granted the same rights as Basel.
-With the (French) Mediation Act of 1803 Riehen was assigned to the district of Liestal.
+Riehen was assigned to the district of Liestal by the (French) Mediation Act of 1803.

 Riehen was assigned to the canton of Basel-City (Basel-Stadt) in 1833 and became a municipality.
 Bettingen shares the same history.